-The Rabbi Norman Mussman Cultural Arts Department’s goal is to bring quality cultural arts programming for all ages to the MAR-JCC and work collaboratively with other JCC departments to maximize opportunities for all segments of our community to enjoy our many offerings including theatre performances, films, book reviews, and Jewish educational lectures and seminars.
+The Rabbi Norman Mussman Cultural Arts Department’s goal is to bring quality cultural arts programming for all ages to the MAR-JCC and work collaboratively with other JCC departments to maximize opportunities for all segments of our community to enjoy our many offerings including theatre, literary, music, cinema performances, and Jewish educational lectures and seminars.

-A free Series presented by the Michael-Ann Russell Jewish Community Center in partnership with several partnering Sponsoring Organizations including (at press time) Aventura Turnberry Jewish Center, Beth Torah Benny Rok Campus, Jewish Community Relations Council of the Greater Miami Jewish Federation, North Dade Branch of the Greater Miami Jewish Federation, Temple Sinai, and WIZO.
-It is developed through the auspices of the The Jewish Book Council.
+A free Series presented by the Michael-Ann Russell Jewish Community Center in partnership with several partnering Sponsoring Organizations including Aventura Turnberry Jewish Center, Beth Torah Benny Rok Campus, Center for the Advancement of Jewish Education (Miami), Chabad Chayil, Miskan Miami of the Greater Miami Jewish Federation, Russian Chabad Center, Temple Sinai of North Dade, and WIZO.
+It is developed through the auspices of The Jewish Book Council.

 The Series features authors on national tour, whose recently published books are of interest to the Jewish community, as well as the general community.